marco-willi/hco-experiments/transfer_learning/README.md

 ### config
 Configuration file: models, paths and credentials.

-### models
+### learning
-Model files for different projects.
+File to run the training process.
+Heavily relies on Keras.
+Also contains different models.

 ### sandbox
 Files not relevant to running the main program.

 ### tools
-Different helper functions, e.g. fetching data.
+Different helper functions, e.g. fetching data, classes for projects, experiments and subjects.

 ### db
 Functions to deal with different raw data formats.
 The functions should be able to transform raw data into subject and subject set classes as defined in the tools module in order to be processed by the main program.